Azure/azure-docs-sdk-java/docs-ref-services/preview/resourcemanager-kusto-readme.md

 Azure Management Libraries require a `TokenCredential` implementation for authentication and an `HttpClient` implementation for HTTP client.

-[Azure Identity][azure_identity] package and [Azure Core Netty HTTP][azure_core_http_netty] package provide the default implementation.
+[Azure Identity][azure_identity] and [Azure Core Netty HTTP][azure_core_http_netty] packages provide the default implementation.

 ### Authentication

-By default, Azure Active Directory token authentication depends on correct configure of following environment variables.
+By default, Azure Active Directory token authentication depends on correct configuration of the following environment variables.

 - `AZURE_CLIENT_ID` for Azure client ID.
 - `AZURE_TENANT_ID` for Azure tenant ID.
 - `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.

-In addition, Azure subscription ID can be configured via environment variable `AZURE_SUBSCRIPTION_ID`.
+In addition, Azure subscription ID can be configured via `AZURE_SUBSCRIPTION_ID` environment variable.

-With above configuration, `azure` client can be authenticated by following code:
+With above configuration, `azure` client can be authenticated using the following code:

 ```java
 AzureProfile profile = new AzureProfile(AzureEnvironment.AZURE);